Merci-chao/userChrome.js/README.md

 **Version 2.3.1**
 - Update for the native tab groups feature.
-- Fix a visual glitch when moving the selected pinned tabs together and Tabs Bar is scrollable.
+- Fix a visual glitch when moving the selected pinned tabs together and Tab Bar is scrollable.

 **Version 2.2**
 - Update the appearance of the scrollbar on Windows 11.